Ignace Van Meenen

 Captain Stephen Bomgardner

 Throughout his career Captain Steve has been concerned with the environmental impact of the decisions he has taken.
 He believes that our oceans are the lifeblood of the world and we all must play our part in preserving them for generations to come and it is only through the collaboration of the entire maritime community that real progress can be made.
-As well as being an officer of Eyesea, he is also on the Board of Directors of the North American Marine Environment Protection Association (NAMEPA).

 Captain Steve holds a B.S. in Marine Transportation from Texas A&M University and holds an MBA from Georgetown University, Washington D.C.